-Adoption of our Products, our Product Candidates or any other products we may develop by the medical community may be limited if third-party payors will not offer adequate coverage.
+Adoption of our Products and product candidates by the medical community may be limited if third-party payors will not offer adequate coverage.
 In addition, third-party payors often challenge the price and cost-effectiveness of medical products and services and such pressure may increase in the future.
 In many cases, uncertainty exists as to the adequate reimbursement status of newly approved healthcare products.
-Accordingly, our Products, our Product Candidates or any other products we may develop may not be reimbursable by certain third-party payors at the time of commercial launch and potentially for an extended period of time thereafter.
-In addition, products may not be considered cost-effective and adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize a profit.
+Accordingly, our Products and product candidates may not be reimbursable by certain third-party payors at the time of commercial launch and potentially for an extended period of time thereafter.
+In addition, our Products and product candidates may not be considered cost-effective and adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize a profit.

 Legislation and regulations affecting the pricing of pharmaceuticals may change and any such changes could further limit reimbursement.
-Cost control initiatives may decrease coverage and payment levels for our Products, our Product Candidates or any other products we may develop and, in turn, the reimbursement that we receive.
-We are unable to predict all changes to the coverage or reimbursement methodologies that will be applied by private or government payors to our Products, our Product Candidates or any other products we may develop.
-If our Products, our Product Candidates or any other products we develop do not receive adequate reimbursement, our revenue could be severely limited.
+Cost control initiatives may decrease coverage and payment levels for our Products or product candidates and, in turn, the reimbursement that we receive.
+We are unable to predict all changes to the coverage or reimbursement methodologies that will be applied by private or government payors to our Products or product candidates.
+If our Products or product candidates do not receive adequate reimbursement, our revenue could be severely limited.

 In the U.S., given recent federal and state government initiatives directed at lowering the total cost of health care, the U.S. Congress and state legislatures will likely continue to focus on health care reform, reducing the cost of prescription pharmaceuticals and reforming the Medicare and Medicaid systems.
-For example, the Patient Protection and Affordable Care Act ("PPACA") encourages comparative effectiveness research.
-Any adverse findings for our Products or Product Candidates from such research may negatively impact reimbursement available for our Products or our Product Candidates.
-Similarly, the SUPPORT for Patients and Communities Act ("SUPPORT Act"), which was signed into law on October 24, 2018, encourages the prevention and treatment of opioid addiction and the development of non-opioid pain management treatments.
-Although it is too early to assess the impact of the SUPPORT Act, it could potentially increase competition for ZYNRELEF and, if approved, HTX-034 and have other negative impacts on our business.
-Further, the Biden Administration-backed Build Back Better Act, passed by the Congress in November 2021 but stalled in the Senate, includes various provisions intended to address drug-pricing issues (such as provisions empowering the federal government to negotiate the price of some high-cost, single-source Medicare Part B and Part D drugs and requiring rebates from certain Part B and Part D drugs if their price increases outpace inflation).
-If these or similar provisions ultimately become law, they could impact our product pricing or increase our rebate obligations.
+For example, the PPACA encourages comparative effectiveness research.
+Any adverse findings for our Products from such research may negatively impact reimbursement available for our Products.
+Similarly, the SUPPORT Act, which was signed into law on October 24, 2018, encourages the prevention and treatment of opioid addiction and the development of non-opioid pain management treatments.
+Although it is too early to assess the impact of the SUPPORT Act, it could potentially increase competition for ZYNRELEF and, if approved, HTX-034, and have other negative impacts on our business

-In 2021, Congress enacted the American Rescue Plan Act of 2021, which removed the statutory cap on rebates that manufacturers pay to state Medicaid programs pursuant to the Medicaid Drug Rebate Program.
+In March 2021, Congress enacted the American Rescue Plan Act of 2021, which removed the statutory cap on rebates that manufacturers pay to state Medicaid programs pursuant to the Medicaid Drug Rebate Program.
 This provision, which takes effect in 2024, may increase our rebate obligations and have a negative impact on our business.
+The Infrastructure Investment and Jobs Act, signed into law on November 15, 2021, also included a provision requiring drug manufacturers to pay CMS a refund for certain amounts of Part B drugs that are discarded from a single-dose container or single-use package.
+Under the law, and a CMS Proposed Rule issued in July 2022, this refund program would take effect on January 1, 2023.